jayparmar1/Network-Intrusion-Detection-System/README.md

 ## Why Random Forest Outperforms the Other Models

-Logistic Regression assumes a linear decision boundary between classes.
-Network intrusion data is highly non-linear — for example, DoS attacks are defined by extremely high `src_bytes` and `count` values, while Probe attacks show high `diff_srv_rate` with near-zero bytes.
-These relationships cannot be captured by a linear model, which explains its lower F1 score.
+Logistic Regression performs worse because it can only learn straight-line boundaries, while network attacks have complex patterns.

-Decision Tree improves on this by learning non-linear splits, but a single tree tends to overfit — it memorises the training data too closely and generalises poorly to unseen traffic patterns.
+Decision Tree can learn these patterns but often overfits the training data.

-Random Forest solves both problems.
-By training 100 decision trees on different random subsets of the data and averaging their predictions, it reduces variance without losing the non-linear expressiveness of individual trees.
-The `class_weight='balanced'` parameter ensures rare attack types like U2R and R2L — which make up less than 1% of the dataset — still receive adequate attention during training.
+Random Forest combines many decision trees, making predictions more accurate and stable, while also handling rare attack types better.

 ---